arrested-developer/testing-mongo-with-tape/README.md

 database will remain populated with whatever you put in it, unless you clear it out yourself.
 We keep the data separate by giving the databases different names.

+Note that the test script in `package.json` sets the `NODE_ENV` environment variable to test before running Tape.
+Some test runners will do this automatically for you (but not Tape).

 ## Managing the database connection

 The database is initialised once, upon running `app.js`.
 After this, we can